-Beauty and brains combined in world premier of dutch design façade
+Beauty and brains combined in the world premiere of Dutch design façade

 Helmond marks the first application of the start-up’s integrated concept on this scale.
 The next project, the façade of a new, healthy work environment Pharos in Hoofddorp, will follow next year.
 Studio Solarix is a collaboration of artist and designer Reinier Bosch and architect Marloes van Heteren, whose ambition is to upscale the principle of ‘solar design’ worldwide.
 Both founders received a Dutch Design Award for the Solarix design to make buildings more sustainable, connective and appealing.